topscoder/nuclei-wordfence-cve/README.md

 # nuclei-wordfence-cve

+Every single day new templates are added to this repo based on updates on Wordfence.com.
 It's a kind of magic 🧙‍♀️

 ### What's in it?!